- A navy blue v-neck knitted jumper with a green collar or cardigan which displays the school logo

 - Navy shorts

-- House coloured T-shirt (with or without school logo)
+- House coloured T-shirt (not polo-shirt).
+This can be with or without academy logo.

 Foundation Stage – Indoor and Outdoor Wear

 As part of the curriculum in the Foundation stage, children are encouraged to use the outdoor environment.
 It is essential that the children have appropriate outdoor coats and shoes suitable for the weather, i.e. wet weather coat and trousers, plus wellies.

 We also ask that our Reception children have a pair of slippers in school too for when learning indoors.
 There is much research on this helping to relax pupils and improve learning as they feel more comfortable and feel that home and school are an extension of each other.